Main Content

 French Door Refrigerators

-Typically the freezer section will be a drawer, just like in bottom-freezer refrigerators.
-That said, 4-door French door refrigerators occasionally include double doors for both the fresh and frozen sections.
-However, 4-door models usually complement the two refrigerator doors with two freezer drawers.
-It's common for one of the two freezer doors/drawers to be capable of fresh or frozen temperatures, allowing you to adjust as needed.
+Typically the freezer compartment will be a drawer, just like in bottom-freezer refrigerators.
+That said, 4-door French door refrigerators occasionally include double doors for both the fresh and frozen compartments, along with an option for one of the freezer doors/drawers to be converted to fresh or frozen temperatures, allowing you the flexibility of more fresh food or freezer space as needed.

 French door refrigerators start at around $1,000.
 The most advanced units can cost several times that.
 Like side-by-side refrigerators, higher-end French door models often include useful innovations in addition to their precise temperature controls.
-From transparent glass panels on their doors to Wi-Fi capabilities, if you're looking for modern features, French door fridges are a good place to start.
+From transparent glass panels on their doors to Wi-Fi capabilities, if innovative features are what you're looking for, French door fridges are a good place to start.

 Mini Fridges